Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Experiments

 \subsubsection{Component Visualizations}

-Interestingly, because the components we consider all read and write from the `residual stream' \citep{elhage_mathematical_2021}, we can visualize the contributions to the final prediction of each component separately by applying the entire Transformer-Decoder to the component representations.
-This is the Decoder Lens method, described in detail in \citet{langedijk_decoderlens_2023}.
-Using this method, we obtain visualizations of the contributions of each component in the bottleneck, see Figure \ref{fig:comp visualizations}.
+Because the model components all read and write from the residual stream \citep{elhage_mathematical_2021}, we can visualize the contributions to the final prediction of each component separately by applying the entire decoder to the component representations (Decoder Lens method, \citet{langedijk_decoderlens_2023}).
+This way, we obtain visualizations of the contributions of each component in the bottleneck, see Figure \ref{fig:comp visualizations}.
 We obtain the output from the full bottleneck by applying the decoder to the output of the bottleneck (after performing layer normalization).
 The output from each component individually is obtained by masking the other components with zero (close to the mean).

 From Figure \ref{fig: comp 0} and \ref{fig: comp 1} we see that the different bottleneck components are similar to the concepts they were trained on.
 In particular, the first component shows a forecast with correct periodicity and few irregularities, similar to the actual forecast from the AR model.
 Likewise, the second component shows a periodicity to the actual hour-of-day feature.
 The third component is not trained to be similar to an interpretable concept, and seems to pick up on the high-frequency patterns in the data, e.g., the low, second peak in the forecast.
 This observation is further strengthened by Figure \ref{fig: extra comp3 final}, which shows that the final forecast consists of many high-frequency patterns when using only the third component from the bottleneck.
+We find similar component visualizations on the Vanilla Transformer, see Appendix \ref{app: vanilla component}.